reekKiE/CompleteSuicideManual-En/English/chapter_11.md

 The keeper who heard the loud "pop" sound rushed over and saw only the bear shed 2.5 meters away from the fence.
 Sixty-eight bears were huddled together, like a small black mountain.
 After using a fire extinguisher to disperse the bear, a human body emerged from the white powder.
 The body had been torn apart by the cubs, the internal organs were completely missing, a large hole was opened from the stomach to the intestines, and there were several bite marks on the hands, feet and other parts of the body.
 Her clothes were torn into pieces, as if she were naked.

-She was a devout Buddhist, and she has previously talked about "she will fall into the world of demons", "people die but their souls live forever", etc. When she left home after noon, she said, "They tell me to go into that world."
+She was a devout Buddhist, and she has previously spoke of things like, "she will fall into the world of demons", "people die but their souls live forever", etc. When she left home that afternoon, she said, "They told me to go into that world."
 She also left a suicide note for her husband.
 Her neighbors also thought she was a weird person.

-Some people said that this woman had said before, "I want to be eaten by a tiger."[^sattva] She also thought about the tiger cage next to the bear shed, but because she could not get past the iron fence, she jumped into the bear shed.
+Some people said that this woman had said before, "I want to be eaten by a tiger."[^sattva] She also had thought about the tiger cage next to the bear shed, but because she could not get past the iron fence, she jumped into the bear shed.

 [^sattva]:
-    The Jātaka (meaning "Birth Story," "related to a birth") are a genre of literature native to the Indian subcontinent which mainly concern the previous births of Gautama Buddha in both human and animal form.
+    The Jātaka (meaning "Birth Story," "related to a birth") is a genre of literature native to the Indian subcontinent which mainly concern the previous births of Gautama Buddha in both human and animal form.
 It is one of the oldest classes of Buddhist literature.

     According to a Jātaka story, Prince Sattva is a previous incarnation of Gautama Buddha.
 On his walk with his closest disciple, he comes to the edge of a cliff, at the bottom of which is a starving tigress about to eat her newborn cubs in desperation.
 The bodhisattva tells his disciple to go look for food and he will stay and try to figure out a way to save her and her young.
 After some thinking, he leaps off the cliff to his death, and the tigress eats his body.